Event schema

 type: 'identify';

-hem?: string; // SHA-256 hashed email (lowercase trim)
+hem: string; // SHA-256 hashed email (lowercase trim)

-hemMd5?: string; // MD5 hashed email (for LiveRamp/TTD)
+hemMd5?: string; // MD5 hashed email (partner-compatible enrichment lookup format)

 }